maxklein1992/Paydate-App/README.md

 This is a Pay Date Calculator App.
 It is an app to help a fictional company determine the dates they need to pay their salaries to their employees.
 The output of the application is a CSV file, containing the payment dates for the remainder of the year.

+Bonus payments should be paid on the 13th of the month, except when it is a weekend day.
+Then it should be paid on the first Wednesday after.
+Salary payments should be paid on the last day of the month, except when it is a weekend day.
+Then it should be paid on the friday before.

 ## Stack

 - **Next.js** - Framework for server-rendered React applications.